IEEE-VIT/.github/profile/README.md

 We've been working together, brainstorming and bringing ideas to life.
 Let's start contributing to our exciting projects!!<a href="https://youtu.be/nn_0zPAfyo8">🪐</a>
 <br><br>
-Showcase your problem-solving skills in a global 24hr Programming Challenge, IEEEXtreme!
+Showcase your problem-solving skills in a global 24-hour Programming Challenge, <b>IEEEXtreme</b>!
 <br>
 For more information check <a href="https://ieeextreme.org/">this</a> out!!✨🧑‍🚀